spotlightpa/poor-richard/content/news/2026-05-13-SPLTHREATFOLO.md

 Several of those legislators have told Spotlight PA they did not learn that they were targets until nearly a week after 42-year-old Adam G. Berryhill was arrested and charged on May 6 with making terroristic threats that included posting a “hit list” with lawmaker names, making statements about “shooting,” and referencing a Memorial Day “operation.”

-Berryhill was scheduled to appear Thursday morning for a preliminary hearing in Lebanon County.
-In an interview, state Sen. Katie Muth (D., Montgomery) said senators were informed by staff that he waived the hearing.
+Berryhill waived his preliminary hearing, according to documents from the Lebanon County public defender’s office, after appearing before Judge Aurelis Figueroa Thursday morning in a red jumpsuit and handcuffs.
+His arraignment hearing is scheduled for June 11 at the Lebanon County courthouse.

 In his letter, Bivens spelled out a new process for communicating threats that includes swiftly alerting the Capitol Police — the primary law enforcement agency for the state Capitol complex — and the legislature’s sergeants-at-arms, who maintain order during voting sessions.
 He said State Police also plan to designate a point person for follow-up questions or concerns.